Into the Mud (RTM Chicago) (8/24-25/2024)

 T2 was a little more in line (although about 45 seconds longer) as normal than T1 had been.

-We headed out onto the run, which became more of a walk/run because of both the calf and rib injuries.
+We headed out onto the run, which became more of a walk/run because of the injuries.
 But Andrew helped me to find a way to power through the run through his continual encouragement.
 While I did speed up a little going into the chute, I couldn’t get the normal kick I have in the last 60 – 75 yards.

 While it wasn’t the race I had planned, it was still a successful one.
 Because of Andrew’s help with the adaptations for the bike and encouragement throughout, I was able to finish.
 And I did podium (ATD1 VI Male – 2nd)!